bensapirstein/bensapirstein/README.md

 I'm an artist and researcher in typography and historical linguistics, focusing on the connections between Hebrew and Arabic as sister Semitic languages and their scripts.
 I employ a unique typographic technique to shape these linguistic connections, create movement between the scripts, and enable a bilingual reading experience.
 Through my work, I aim to spark curiosity, strengthen cultural ties, and promote dialogue between communities.

-I'm developing a bilingual keyboard called Dardashe for mixed Arabic and Hebrew typing.
-[Join the beta](https://forms.gle/WU5LubUQm1xTBm6o7) (Currently only supported for iOS)

 -  🌱 I'm currently pursuing an MSc in Machine Learning & Data Science at Reichman University.
 -  🪟 I'm working as a Data Scientist in Microsoft.